mypsik/torela/en/events/index.md

 ### 16.03 (10.00-13.00) - Pancake-morning
 Eat as much pancakes as you can!
 We'll have pancake-mountains!
 Participation fee 7 € (child + parent), another child of the same family +3€.

+### 09.04 (10.00-13.00) - Easter-playmorning with Imbi Potter
+We'll sing, dance and decorate eggs with Imbi Potter!
+We'll offer you snacks and coffee!
+Participation fee is 10 € (child + parent), another child of the same family +5€.